 Text by Line Ebert

-Inge and Rita move through Frankfurt, as a series of unstaged things take place: the carnival, a strike in front of the opera house, a police choir concert with a Tiller Girls interlude, violent demonstrations following the removal of residential houses to build commercial skyscrapers.
+Inge and Rita move through Frankfurt, as a series of unstaged events take place: the carnival, a strike in front of the opera house, a police choir concert with a Tiller Girls interlude, violent demonstrations following the demolition of residential houses to make space commercial skyscrapers.
 We learn about the language of public events.
-The two women are fictional characters in In Danger and Deep Distress, the Middleway Spells Certain Death, Alexander Kluge’s essayistic portrait of a city that is trading away its subconscious possibilities for a fiction of transparency and infrastructure.
+The two women are fictional characters from In Danger and Deep Distress, the Middleway Spells Certain Death, Alexander Kluge’s essayistic portrait of a city trading away its subconscious potential for a fiction of transparency and infrastructure.
 While Inge sleeps with the police chief, Rita investigates the behavior of the police at a football match.
 Inge Maier sleeps with men and steals their wallets.
 Not as prostitution, but as a driving force, a libidinal and capitalistic interest in both the body and exchange.
 Rita Müller-Eisert is a communist spy on a search for the visible reality of West Germany.
 She writes lengthy lyrical reports and photographs minor quotidian details.
-But while her superiors expect collections of useful facts about the west, she misunderstands her task and takes a different approach to documenting the secrets of this other way of living.
+But while her superiors expect collections of useful facts about the West, she misunderstands her task and takes a different approach to documenting the secrets of this other way of living.
 Facts, she says stubbornly, can be found at any given time in the newspaper.
-Even when the figure of the spy is clouded by humorous ambivalence, the question she poses to the aesthetic and form of documentation is earnest.
+Even as the figure of the spy is clouded by humorous ambivalence, the questions she poses for aesthetic artifice and forms of documentation are earnest.

-At foot is a proposition regarding a certain kind of indexicality in which the producer, Rita, or now the painter, draws an exterior-interior circumstance into a process of highlighting and editing.
-Painting as spiritual note taking, staging micro-dramas of something real.
-Everything important can be found on the pictorial plane, if the frame is ever transgressed, it is not to expose an architectural structure, but rather to say: there is always more but right now this really is it.
-The palette aligns itself with the present genre of note taking and of making an inventory, not recording what happened, but that something did happen.
+A foot in a painting is not just a foot, but an attention to direction.
+It is a proposition regarding a certain kind of indexicality through which the producer, Rita, or now the painter, crops out an interior from an exterior circumstance and draws it into a process of highlighting and editing.
+Painting is taken as spiritual photoshop, where the tools of production perform on the same stage on which the social micro dramas play out.
+Everything of importance can be found on the pictorial plane, if the frame is ever transgressed, it is not to expose an architectural structure, but rather to say: there is always more, but right now this really is it.
+The palette aligns itself with the present genre of taking notes and inventories, recording not what happened, but that something did happen.
 It takes a synthesis (an Eintopf) to be precise, it takes detours to observe.